 Both Cathy and I come from second generation restaurant families, so the idea of opening a business wasn't entirely foreign to us.
-A preschool seemed like a good mix of her education in Early Childhood Development, my background in management, and our combined dream to someday, with lots of hard work, dedication, and a little bit of good old-fashioned luck, go completely bankrupt and then get fast-tracked into management at a Waffle House.
+A preschool seemed like a good mix of her education in Early Childhood Development, my background in business , and our shared dream to someday, with lots of hard work, dedication, and a little bit of good old-fashioned luck, go completely bankrupt and then get fast-tracked into management at a Waffle House.
 (Good Food Fast!!).

 We opened our first center in 1997, in what was a vacant medical supply showroom and warehouse in Northwest Gainesville.
 Three months after signing the lease and spending most of our savings remodeling, KidWorks opened its doors.
 I think we had six children enrolled.
 And two of them were our own.
 But we toughed it out.

 In the early days the school's "budget" (I put that in quotes because there really wasn't one) was the subject of many somewhat tense dinner table conversations.
 A lot of our key expenses, for payroll, food costs, and curriculum regularly blew through the accepted "industry averages" by quite a bit.
 I felt we needed to cut expenses and boost enrollment to keep up.
 I suggested we really rein in payroll and food costs and do some serious advertising.
 Cathy wasn't buying it.
 She suggested that maybe all of the centers that we refused to accept for our own kids, and that led us to create KidWorks in the first place, probably were responsible for those "industry averages".

 "Take whatever you planned on spending for radio and TV ads and let me spend it on keeping the teachers and the kids happy.
 The enrollment will take care of itself."